madebycm/scripts/permsync/README.md

 2. **Blacklist Filtering**: Blacklisted commands are removed from `allowed.json` only
 3. **Preservation**: Local settings can still contain blacklisted commands
 4. **Idempotent**: Running multiple times produces the same result
+5. **Sync Reporting**: Shows new commands added from local projects to the global allowed list

 ## Commands